robap/pillow/README.markdown

-# Pillow - PHP client for the Zillow API
+# Pillow - Zillow PHP client

 This library provides a PHP interface for the Zillow API (see: http://www.zillow.com/howto/api/APIOverview.htm)